 - Skin thinning

-These symptoms may lead to painful intercourse or the inability to engage in intercourse for both men and women.
+Anyone can get lichen sclerosus, including children.
+However, postmenopausal women and men who aren’t circumcised carry a higher risk.
+Severe lichen sclerosus symptoms can lead to painful intercourse or the inability to engage in intercourse for both men and women.

 To diagnose lichen sclerosus, your doctor will conduct a physical evaluation that includes a visual exam of any skin irregularities.
 To confirm a diagnosis, your doctor may refer you to a different specialist or send a sample of the affected tissue to the lab for further examination under a microscope.